The Measure Setup screen can be accessed by tapping on the Measure screen.

 Stimulus Type controls the “sweep” portion of the test signal (chirp + sweep) used to measure the audio system.

-Use a logarithmic sinusoid sweep as the stimulus signal.
+Use a logarithmic sinusoid sweep.
 This is the default mode.
 It requires a connection to the audio system in order to play the test signal.

 Pink noise stimulus is provided for interest sake.
 Measurements based on pink noise will have a signal to noise ratio that is lower than sine sweeps.
 The measurement process is identical to sine sweep (this is not a real time analyzer (RTA) mode).

-HouseCurve uses coherent averaging.
+HouseCurve uses coherent averaging when collecting the measurement.
 This has an interesting effect on Pink Noise measurements.
 In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Sine Sweep measurements.
 In a more typical “reflective” room, Pink Noise magnitude measurements tend to be lower above ~2 KHz.
 The degree to which the Pink Noise and Sine Sweep measurements match is an indication of how “dead” the room is.

 The average built in iPhone/iPad is reasonably flat, but begins to roll off below ~60 Hz and above ~16 KHz.
 Internal Mic Compensation applies a moderate boost to correct this.
 The boost curve is +6 dB at 30 Hz, tapering to zero at 60 Hz.
 Likewise, at 16 KHz, the boost is zero and this increases to 6 dB at 20 KHz.

 It’s worth keeping in mind that the iPhone/iPad can still “hear” below 60 Hz and above 16 KHz, it’s just not as sensitive.
 Internal Mic Compensation brings the measured response closer to what you would get with a calibrated extrnal mic.